California Energy Commission

 Grant in 2019

-DAE Technologies, based in Davis, specializes in energy storage solutions aimed at supporting clean vehicles, smart grids, and Internet of Things (IoT) applications.
-The company develops and provides a diverse array of products, including supercapacitors, batteries, and energy storage systems designed for electric vehicles and EV charging stations.
-By focusing on innovative technologies, DAE Technologies contributes to the electrification efforts necessary for a smart and sustainable future.
+DAE Technologies is a Davis-based energy storage company that specializes in developing and providing innovative battery solutions tailored for clean vehicles, smart grids, and Internet of Things (IoT) systems.
+The company offers a diverse array of products, including supercapacitors, batteries, and energy storage systems, alongside EV charging stations and smart grid technologies.
+By focusing on these advanced energy solutions, DAE Technologies aims to facilitate the transition to a smart and sustainable world through electrification.

 Caban Systems